 - Fluorescent and LED office lighting

 - 50 to 120-lumen flashlights

-The glow duration will vary and is dependent on light wave exposure and duration of exposure.
-After two hours the human eye will still be able to see the dot glow, but the tritium's glow will be more predominant by that time.
+The glow duration will vary and is dependent on light-wave exposure and, to a lesser degree, length of exposure.
+After two hours, the human eye will still be able to see the dot glow, but the tritium's glow will be more predominant by that time.
 Glow dots help make the front sight brighter when time is short, and shot placement is critical.

 Understanding the benefits of our Ember Glow dot technology along with the benefits of the different color options, will help you in picking the right sight for your eyes.
 For more information about the importance of front sight focus and the ways your eyes react under stress, check out our "What makes a good set of defensive tritium night sights?" blog post.